How Donald Trump is upending American culture

 President Donald Trump has already made his mark, literally, on Washington’s John F. Kennedy Center for the Performing Arts.

-Days before the center was to host one of its highest-profile events of the year, the Mark Twain Prize for American Humor, a marble carver added the words “Donald J. Trump” to the list of chairmen inside the center’s Hall of States.
+Days before the center was to host one of its highest-profile events of the year, the Mark Twain Prize for American Humor, a marble carver added “Donald J. Trump” to the list of chairmen inside the center’s Hall of States.

 To one Kennedy Center staffer, a holdover from the “before times,” as this person put it, the sight of President Trump’s name carved onto the building was yet another reminder of the cultural revolution underway.
 So, too, were the newly hung 11-by-17-inch portraits of Mr. Trump, first lady Melania Trump, Vice President JD Vance, and second lady Usha Vance within inches of the Concert Hall stage door.